Last reviewed on 2nd September 2023 by Martin Alexander (Mortgage Advisor)

 Overdraft facilities are available on most bank accounts and many will rarely use them.
 On the other hand, an overdraft can be a cost-effective way to keep on top of financial affairs, especially when you’re on a budget.
 Nonetheless, constantly using your overdraft can make getting a mortgage difficult.

-Applying for a mortgage with an overdraft
+Can I apply for a mortgage with an overdraft?

 Applying for a mortgage with an overdraft can be very simple if you’ve never or rarely used the facility.
 Problems typically arise when you’ve used your overdraft recently or tend to use it often.